MoneroKon/meta/policies/chat-mod.md

 ## Unwanted behaviour

-Unwanted behaviour could lead to a distribution in the daily operations and/or planning of MoneroKon, therefore, we do not tolerate:
+Unwanted behaviour could lead to a disruption in the daily operations and/or planning of MoneroKon, therefore, we do not tolerate:

 1. Unlawful content/activities under Swedish law;
 2. Discrimination based on faith, ethnicity, sexual orientation, sex or gender expression, disability, or age;